sasquatch678/A-Painted-World---Remastered/Gameplay/Races.md

 ***
 ### Dark Elf

-﻿*Passive*: Balanced Scales - When below 50% of your base Magicka, Fortify 25 points of Strength and Agility.
+﻿*Passive* - Balanced Scales - When below 50% of your base Magicka, Fortify 25 points of Strength and Agility.
 When below 50% Fatigue, Fortify 25 points of Intelligence and Willpower.
 Also gain 50% Fire Resistance. <br/>
-﻿*Power*: Ancestor Guardian - Once per day Summon an Ancestor Guardian to protect you for 120s.
+﻿*Power* - Ancestor Guardian - Once per day Summon an Ancestor Guardian to protect you for 120s.
 (Ancestor Guardian now scales 1:1 with the player's level, has Fire Immunity in addition to it's existing Immunities, and casts a leveled fire spell instead of just snowball).

 - ﻿Hestra: Ancestor Guardian now also creates a 15 yard radius fire storm that deals 10 damage per second for 10 seconds.
 - ﻿Reman: Ancestor Guardian now also gives you 25 points of Fire Shield for 120 seconds.